vinidesenvolve/vinidesenvolve/README.md

 Hi I'm Vini!

+I'm a Junior Sytems Developer and Analyst

-Currently studying and working as a Web Developer, focused on backend.
+Currently studying Web Developing, focused on backend.

-Some of the technologies I'm working with are
+Some of the technologies I'm working on are:

-Java
-Spring
+Java,
+Spring,
-NodeJS
+NodeJS and
 Express

-Welcome and let's connect!
+Be welcome and let's connect!